Azie Taylor Morton: Early life

-Morton was born to Fleta Hazel Taylor in a rural African-American enclave called the St. John Colony in the farming community Dale, Texas.
+also located in Austin.
+Morton graduated Cum Laude with a Bachelor of Science degree in Commercial Education in 1956.

 Taylor worked as a teacher at the Crocker School for Girls, a state-sponsored school for delinquents.
 Taylor was not deterred by these setbacks and began to work for change.

 Career

-Before becoming treasurer, she served on President John F. Kennedy's Committee on Equal Employment Opportunity.
+Before becoming treasurer, Taylor served on President John F. Kennedy's Committee on Equal Employment Opportunity.
 From 1972 to 1976, she was a special assistant to Robert Schwarz Strauss, the chair of the Democratic National Committee.
-She was a member of Alpha Kappa Alpha sorority.
+Taylor was a member of Alpha Kappa Alpha sorority.

 Personal life

 Azie Taylor married James Homer Morton on May 29, 1965.
 The couple had two daughters, Virgie Floyd and Stacey Terry, who later brought them two granddaughters and four great-grandchildren.
 James Homer Morton died in January 2003.

 Death and legacy

 On December 6, 2003, Morton suffered a stroke at her home in Bastrop County, Texas, and she died of complications the next day.

 In April 2018, Robert E. Lee Road in Austin was renamed Azie Morton Road in her honor.